-To reconcile the search for performance with the development of socially responsible practices, ESG criteria are considered according to a combination of approaches: normative and sector-based exclusions, best-in-class, thematic and engagement.
+In order to reconcile the search for profitability with the development of socially responsible practices, ESG criteria are conceived in accordance with a combination of regulatory, best-in-class and engagement-based approaches.

-- 1. The Fund applies the Amundi exclusion policy, which includes the following rules: - legal exclusions on controversial weaponry (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.); - companies that seriously and repeatedly contravene one or more of the ten principles of the Global Compact\, without credible corrective action: - the Amundi Group sector exclusions on coal and tobacco; (details of this policy can be found in the Amundi Responsible Investment Policy available at www.amundi.fr). - \ United Nations Global Compact (UN Global Compact): "The Global Compact calls on businesses to adopt, support and implement within their sphere of influence a set of core values in the areas of human rights, labour and environmental standards, and anti-corruption. - 2.
-Using a best-in-class approach, the Fund seeks to give priority to issuers that are sector-leading in terms of ESG criteria, as identified by the Management Company's team of non-financial analysts.
+The UCI incorporates sustainability factors into its investment process via the Amundi exclusion policy, which includes the following regulations:

+legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons, depleted uranium weapons etc.); companies that seriously and repeatedly contravene one or more of the ten principles of the Global Compact\, without credible corrective action;

+Amundi's sector-based exclusions on Coal and Tobacco; (details of this policy are available in Amundi's Responsible Investment Policy available on www.amundi.fr).

+\ United Nations Global Compact (UN Global Compact): "The Global Compact calls on businesses to adopt, support and implement within their sphere of influence a set of core values in the areas of human rights, labour and environmental standards, and anti-corruption.

-The Fund also applies the following ESG integration rules:
+The UCI also applies the following ESG integration rules:

-exclusion of issuers rated E, F and G on purchase; in the event of a downgrading of issuers below E, the Management Company will decide to sell the securities as soon as possible in the interest of the holders;
+Exclusion of issuers rated F and G (on a scale of A to G) at the time of purchase.
+If an issuer rating is downgraded below E or equivalent while it is part of the portfolio, the Management Company will seek to sell the security in question as soon as possible and in the interest of the investors;

-- the weighted average ESG rating of the portfolio must be higher than the weighted average ESG rating of the investment universe of the Fund after elimination of the worst 20% of issuers: - 90% of the securities in the portfolio are ESG rated.
+The "rating improvement" approach: the weighted average ESG rating of the portfolio must be higher than the weighted average ESG rating of the investment universe of the UCI after eliminating the 20% lowest-rated issuers, based on Amundi's ESG rating model;